Self-portrait by Judith Leyster: Artist

 For women during this time, being a painter was unusual.
 Judith Leyster, however, was a working artist at the age of eighteen.
 She became the first successful woman painter in the Netherlands during the height of Dutch art, known as the Dutch Golden Age.
 She taught students while running her own workshop and selling her works.
-Leyster specialized in genre scenes, along with portraits and still lives.
+Leyster specialized in genre scenes, along with portraits and still lifes.
 She would sign her paintings with a star because her last name translated to "leading star".
 Leyster was also the first woman member of the Haarlem painters' guild which was dominated by men.
 After her death, her artistic reputation became nonexistent and this painting was misattributed to Frans Hals.

 Misattribution to Frans Hals

-It is unclear whether or not Leyster was a student of Frans Hals, but her style did share similar characteristics with his.
-This explains why some of her paintings were misattributed to him.
-The influence of Caravaggio, playing with dramatic contrasts between light and shadow, is seen in many of her works.
-The illusion of illumination along with soft, broad brushstrokes were shared by both Leyster and Hals.
+A pupil of Frans Hals, Leyster was seen as having mastered her art by the age of twenty-eight and was praised by her birth city of Haarlem.
+This connection to Hals explains why some of her paintings were misattributed to him.
+The influence of Caravaggio is also evident in Leyster's work, as seen in the dramatic contrasts between light and shadows.
+The illusion of illumination, along with soft, broad brushstrokes, was a shared characteristic of both Leyster and Hals.
 Both of their works included light, airy brushstrokes and similar subject matter.
-Leyster's work had been forgotten after she had died which led to the misattribution to Frans Hals.

-Because she did not sign many paintings with her maiden name, art historians would misattribute those to Frans Hals or other male Dutch painters during that time.
+Because she did not sign many of her paintings with her maiden name, art historians would often misattribute her paintings to Frans Hals or other male Dutch painters of her time.
 Her Self-Portrait was supposed to be executed in the 1620s by Hals and may have been among those sold as "Daughter of the artist" in early sales catalogs.
-In the eighteenth and nineteenth centuries, collectors and dealers often forged Frans Hals's signature on her paintings and covered up hers.
-The painting was sold by the Ehrich Galleries of New York on 9 May 1929 to Mr. and Mrs. Robert Woods Bliss, of Washington, D.C for 250,000 dollars.
-In 1928 W.R.
-Valentiner declared it a portrait of Leyster by Hals.
-In 1930 Gerrit David Gratama asserted that the painting was by Leyster herself, declaring that it was done while she was making a study of her painting, The Merry Trio.
+Leyster was rediscovered in 1893 by Cornelis Hofstede de Groot, a Dutch art historian.
+Before this time, museums had no record of paintings by Leyster or catalogues mentioning her.